Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 So if you are working on async program  in python which fits the producer-consumer pattern or need a  channel shaped solution, `pychanasync` is highly recommended.

-**It makes async program cleaner and easy to reason about!**
+**It makes async programs cleaner and easy to reason about!**

 ---

 As mentioned , pychanasync is inspired by channels in [Go](https://go101.org/article/channel.html) but blends it with Pythonic conventions.
-It provides clean, high level abstractions to pass messages between coroutines and other features that feel naturally python.
+It provides clean, high level abstractions to pass messages between coroutines/tasks and other features that feel naturally python.

-- **Buffered and unbuffered channel behaviour** - _use either synchronous or buffered communication_
+- **Buffered and unbuffered channel semantics** - _use either synchronous or buffered communication_
 - **Async iteration over channels** - _Consume messages from a channel using `async for` loops._
 - **Context manager support** - _close channels and release resources when done with `async with`._
 - **Blocking/ awaitable operations** - _`await chan.push(value)` and `await chan.pull()`